Daryl Waud

-Daryl Waud (born August 24, 1993) is a former Canadian football defensive lineman & currently a professional lacrosse player for the Philadelphia Wings of the National Lacrosse League.
-He was drafted by the Toronto Argonauts in the second round, 12th overall, in the 2015 CFL Draft and signed with the team on May 28, 2015.
+Daryl Waud (born August 24, 1993) is a Canadian former professional football defensive lineman.
+He was drafted by the Toronto Argonauts in the second round, 12th overall, in the 2015 CFL draft and signed with the team on May 28, 2015.
 He played CIS football for the Western Mustangs.
-He is currently on the NLL roster for Panther City Lacrosse Club.
+He later became a professional lacrosse player for the Philadelphia Wings of the National Lacrosse League.